My Render Experience

 Quick Reflection

-This exercise reinforced what I bring to Render as a PMM: I naturally think like a customer, identify friction in the user journey, and translate technical capabilities into clear value propositions.
+I naturally think like a customer, identify friction in the user journey, and translate technical capabilities into clear value propositions.
 I'm skilled at identifying what a novice user needs to know to make technology work, and I have many years of experience explaining complex concepts in a simple, easy-to-understand way.